 Informal mentoring is typically brief, focused on a specific question or problem, and offered gratis.
 You can write a contact having expertise in a specific area, asking for help in dealing with a certain problem or advice on how best to achieve a specific goal.
 Ask if they are willing to talk with you for a few minutes.
 Another form of informal mentoring is to ask if you can visit a lab just to learn from observation.

-Alternatively, you may wish to develop a more formal, ongoing mentor relationship, where they learn what your needs are and guide you in developing them.
+Alternatively, you may wish to develop a more formal, ongoing mentor relationship, where they learn what your needs are and guide you in developing skills needed.
 There are a number of programs and businesses available to facilitate these relationships.
-This arrangement, especially when the mentor is compensated, are more conducive to having a more comprehensive mentor that helps meet all your needs in starting your business.
+This arrangement, especially when the mentor is compensated, are more conducive to having a comprehensive mentor relationship.

 A good formal mentor supports your goals, aspirations, and interests.
 Key elements to look for in a mentor include being honest, good at communication, successful, and having your best interest at heart.
 Tips for setting up the mentoring relationship include the following: